 5. Number/percentage of students on financial aid and the average financial award.

-6. A description of the school’s financial aid program, its source(s) of funding, and the percentage of the school’s budget devoted to financial aid.
+6. A description of the school’s financial aid program, its source(s) of funding, and the percentage of the school’s budget devoted to financial aid, including the percentage supported by the draw from endowment funds specifically intended for financial aid.

-7. Please provide details concerning merit scholarships, including the nature and amounts.
+7. Please provide details concerning merit scholarships, including the nature and amounts, as well as the percentage of the school's budget devoted to merit scholarships.

 8. Student/Faculty ratio and average class size.